bjones1/NIST-UAS-3.2/docs/smartphone-setup.rst

 #.
 Install the iPerf3 Wifi Speed Test app from the Apple app store.
 #.
 Connect the device the Pi via WiFi (SSID: ``PiNet``, password ``UAS3Chal``).
 #.
 Verify that an IP in the range 192.168.3.1xx was assigned.
 #.
 Open the app.
+Select:

+    #.
+A server address of 192.168.3.1;
+    #.
+Set streams to 2.
-Select a server address of 192.168.3.1 and a test duration of 10s.
+    #.
+A test duration of 10s.
+    #.
+The iOS client doesn't support bidirectional mode; test first with a transmit mode of download, then test again with a transmit mode of upload.

 #.
 Press start.